Losing a loved one is never easy.

 Funerals in Canada are be expensive.

-The cost usually ranges between $5,000 and $10,000, but it can be much more depending on where you live and the type of funeral services you want.
+The funeral costs usually ranges between $5,000 and $10,000, but it can be much more depending on where you live and the type of funeral home and services you want.
 If you do not want your family to pay these costs, consider taking out a final expense policy.
 Final expense insurance is a type of permanent life insurance designed to cover end-of-life expenses.
 At Dundas Life, we provide you with the right information and work with top Canadian life insurers to help you secure the right life insurance plan at an affordable price that you can't find elsewhere.

 Frequently Asked Questions